inductiva/inductiva/docs-sources/funwave/quick-start.md

 | **c3d-highcpu-16** | 16               | 1 min, 52s        | 0.0051               |
 | **c3d-highcpu-60** | 60               | 1 min, 0s       | 0.010                |

-With the **Inductiva API**, you can easily scale your FUNWAVE simulations to match your computational demands.
-Whether you need faster runtimes or lower costs, experimenting with different machine configurations allows you to find the optimal balance for your workflow.
+With the Inductiva API, scaling your FUNWAVE simulations is simple and efficient.
+Whether you're aiming for faster runtimes or reduced costs, experimenting with different machine configurations helps you find the best setup for your specific needs.

 ```{banner_small}
 :origin: funwave-quick-start